Tokennn/ChessGame/README.md

 > [!IMPORTANT]
 > To get started with this project, you'll need :

-- [SQL Server Express](https://www.microsoft.com/en-us/sql-server/sql-server-downloads) installed on your local machine.

-- [Visual Studio](https://visualstudio.microsoft.com/fr/) with WPF and Entity Framework extensions enabled.
+- [Visual Studio](https://visualstudio.microsoft.com/fr/) with python extension installed.

 - [Git](https://git-scm.com/downloads) for version control and collaboration.